grafana/grafana/docs/sources/enterprise/access-control/enable-rbac-and-provisioning.md

 **Before you begin:**

-- Ensure that you have administration privileges to the Grafana server.
+- Ensure that you have access to files on the server where Grafana is running.

 </br>

-**To enable Grafana to provision custom roles:**
+**To manage and assign RBAC roles using provisioning:**

 1. Sign in to the Grafana server.

-1. Locate the Grafana configuration file.
+2. Locate the Grafana provisioning folder.

-1. Place the Grafana configuration file in the following location: **provisioning/access-control**.
+3. Create a new YAML in the following folder: **provisioning/access-control**.
+For example, `provisioning/access-control/custom-roles.yml`

+4. Add RBAC provisioning details to the configuration file.
+See [manage RBAC roles]({{< relref "manage-rbac-roles.md" >}}) and [assign RBAC roles]({{< relref "assign-rbac-roles.md" >}}) for instructions, and see this [example role provisioning file]({{< relref "provisioning-roles-example.md" >}}) for a complete example of a provisioning file.

-1. Reload the provisioning configuration file.
+5. Reload the provisioning configuration file.

    For more information about reloading the provisioning configuration at runtime, refer to [Reload provisioning configurations]({{< relref "../../http_api/admin/#reload-provisioning-configurations" >}}).